 Undergraduate Study, Biology

 Ben graduated with his Doctorate of Physical Therapy from the University of the Incarnate Word School of Physical Therapy in 2015.
 He spent 14 weeks as an intern under Johnny Owens, MPT at the Center for the Intrepid (CFI).
-While at the CFI, he was fully immersed in the development and implementation of Blood Flow Restriction Rehabilitation protocols and clinical applications.
+While at the CFI, he was fully immersed in the development and implementation of Personalized Blood Flow Restriction Rehabilitation protocols and clinical applications.
 He assisted with the Return to Run Clinical Pathway for wounded service members.
-He is currently Director of Business Development for Owens Recovery Science, Inc. Additionally, he is a clinical instructor for Blood Flow Restriction continuing education and a rehabilitation consultant to professional and collegiate sports teams.
+He is currently Clinical Education Coordinator for Owens Recovery Science, Inc. Additionally, he is a clinical instructor for Personalized Blood Flow Restriction Rehabilitation continuing education and a rehabilitation consultant to professional and collegiate sports teams.

 Ben pursued his career in physical therapy after playing 2 years on the ITF tennis tour.
 His passion for sports carries over into his teaching and patient care.